 Install the Latest Caddy Build from COPR

-Enable the COPR repo first, then import its OpenPGP key up front so the first package install stays non-interactive.
+Install the DNF5 plugin package first so the dnf copr command is available, then enable the COPR repo and import its OpenPGP key up front so the first package install stays non-interactive.

 sudo dnf copr enable @caddy/caddy -y